 pA= 11+e1-αuB+ αε- 1-αuA+ αε Equation 1

 where uA and u(B) represent the utilities of options A and B, α represents the proportion (between 0 and 1) of the observed utility due to random error, and ε is the random error.
-It can be shown analytically that the maximum proportion of intransitive triples is .25 (see SOM, also noted in the discussion section of Tversky, 1969).
+It can be shown analytically that the maximum proportion of intransitive triples is .25 (see SOM Figure S5, also noted in the discussion section of Tversky, 1969).
 The question of interest to us, given our hypothesis that the degree of MTL patients’ hippocampal sclerosis increases α, the proportion of random error in option value construction, is how the proportion of intransitive triples increases as error in utilities increases.
-The effect is non-linear (see SOM), and the observed intransitivities in the MTL group correspond to an α of .3, i.e., the level expected if random error represented approximately 30 percent of the utility values in Equation 1.
+The effect is non-linear (see SOM Figure S6), and the observed intransitivities in the MTL group correspond to an α of .3, i.e., the level expected if random error represented approximately 30 percent of the utility values in Equation 1.

 Several explanations alternative to our account of random error in value construction can be tested with our data.
 One possible alternative explanation involves explicit episodic memory of previous value comparisons, rather than value construction for the two options of each pairwise choice.
 Under this account, non-MTL respondents may have better memory for their choices made earlier in the task, and this better episodic memory prevents intransitive choices.
 This account would suggest that the rate of intransitivities declines over time, as previous choices are remembered and used to avoid intransitive later choices, and this decline in intransitivities over choice trials would differ for the MTL and non-MTL groups.
 We tested this hypothesis and saw neither a significant decrease in intransitivities over choice trials (linear trend b = 7.155 × 10-3, t(17200) = 0.297, p = 0.766, quadratic trend b = 7.727 × 10-3, t(17200) = 0.458, p = 0.647), nor any difference in slopes for MTL vs. non-MTL groups (linear trend MTL group interaction b = - 0.003, t(88) = -0.955, p = 0.339).